 Aromatherapy oils are oils that are created from natural elements.
 They’re also called essential oils.
 They range from lavender to grapefruit and everything in between.
-They offer a number of therapeutic benefits, cleaning help and even health benefits.
+They offer a number of therapeutic benefits, cleaning help and even health benefits and there are many ways to use essential oils.

 Here are 10 Smart Ways of Using Essential Oils in Your Home